LithiumHou/SigXTalk/README.md

 BiocManager::install(package_list)

 ```

+### Installation of the dependencies of SigXTalk R package
 If you install SigXTalk on Windows, you will need to install Rtools.
-If you did not install Rtools while installing Rplease see this [guide]
+If you did not install Rtools while installing R/Rstudio, please see this [guide]
 To install the SigXTalk R package, you may either install from remote or from local.

 OPTION 1: remote installation.
 Run the following command in R: